samueldosramos/dotfiles/README.md

 ## Installation:

 ```
-bash -c "$(curl -fsSL https://raw.github.com/samuelramox/dotfiles/master/install/setup.sh)"
+git clone https://github.com/samuelramox/dotfiles.git && cd dotfiles

+./install/setup.sh

 ```
+You can also download a specific [release](https://github.com/samuelramox/dotfiles/releases)

 ---

 ### Explaining the process

 The setup.sh process will:
-1. Download the files on your computer and create directory _.dotfiles_.

-2. Check if the _XCode Command Line Tools_ is installed and install the same if it does not exist.
+1. Check if the _XCode Command Line Tools_ is installed and install the same if it does not exist.

+2. Move/replace setting files to _home/_.

 3. Open [gitconfig](.gitconfig) so that the user can put his data.

-4. Create symbolic links between _.dotfiles_ and _home/_.

-5. Give a source in [bash_profile](.bash_profile).

-6. Ask if you want to install the following scripts, in this order:
+4. Ask if you want to install the following scripts, in this order:

-**Note**: I suggest you read these files and turn your preferences on/off before installation.
+**Note:** I suggest you read these files and turn your preferences on/off before installation.
 Before each script, an editor opens to configure your preferences.

 - [brew.sh](install/brew.sh) - install Homebrew, Cask, Cask Upgrade and applications.